GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 Transitioning from merely identifying these pieces to understanding how they fit together is where data scopes come into play.

-Data scopes determine which data points are included in an GA4 report.
+Data scopes determine which data points are included in an Google Analytics report.

 Thus, while the data structure provides the pieces, data scopes dictate the assembly process, acting as filters, letting you choose specific pieces to analyse.